There are a few questions about Doula work that we hear regularly:

 A Doula is extensively trained in the ups and downs of birth and natural pain management techniques.
 A Doula uses this training to provide flexible non-medical, emotional, spiritual, and physical labour support that works best with your needs.
 A Doula assists you and your family in a variety of ways during your labour, birth, and early postpartum period.

 Please contact us if you want to learn more about how we can help with your birth and postpartum time period.

-Bronwyn, Melissa, and Kathy are our Doula team.
+Bronwyn, Kathy, and Katie are our Doula team.
 They come to Doula work from different training backgrounds but share the same perspectives on client support and care.
 They are more than happy to chat with you about how they can support your birth and/or postpartum experience.